CodeYourFuture/js-exercises/week-8/Homework/mandatory/4-programmer-humour/task.md

 Who knew programmers could be funny?

-Write an function that makes an API call to `https://xkcd.now.sh/?comic=latest`
+Write a function that makes an API call to `https://xkcd.now.sh/?comic=latest`

 1. Create a `HTML`, `CSS` and `JavaScript` file to write your code in